Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 ATT LAW’s team of experienced attorneys has years of experience helping people through the I-130 form.
 We understand the importance of this form and will work with you to ensure that you have all the information necessary to file it properly.

-To enter the U.S. based on a relationship with a legal occupant, one must prove such a relationship to the U.S.C.I.S.
-This form enables the petitioner, i.e., the U.S. citizen or legal resident, to prove the said relationship by providing the required information and necessary documents.
+To enter the US based on a relationship with a legal occupant, one must prove such a relationship to the USCIS office.
+This form enables the petitioner, i.e., the US citizen or legal resident, to prove the said relationship by providing the required information and necessary documents.

-Primarily, the form serves to prove a qualifying relationship between the petitioner and the visa applicant.
+Primarily, the form serves to establish that a valid family relationship exists between the petitioner and the visa applicant.
 Not every relative qualifies for a family-based green card.
-Furthermore, the kind of relationship that would qualify depends on whether the petitioner is a U.S. citizen or a permanent resident.
+Furthermore, the kind of relationship that would qualify depends on whether the petitioner is a US citizen or a permanent resident.

 However, non-citizens can only apply for their spouses and unmarried children.
 Therefore, being the parent of a permanent resident is not a qualifying relationship to apply for a green card.